Shopify/polaris/src/components/Page/README.md

 - To lay out the content within a page, use the [layout component](https://polaris.shopify.com/components/structure/layout)
 - To add pagination within the context of a list or other page content, use the [pagination component](https://polaris.shopify.com/components/navigation/pagination)
 - To add primary and secondary calls to action at the bottom of a page, see the [page actions component](https://polaris.shopify.com/components/structure/page-actions)
-- When you use the page component within an [embedded app](https://github.com/Shopify/polaris-react/blob/master/documentation/Embedded%20apps.md), the [app provider component](https://polaris.shopify.com/components/structure/app-provider) delegates rendering to the Shopify App Bridge